AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - We need a `TypeMap` now to treat all `eqType` types equally.
 This takes some work, implemented in TrieMap.

+### Substitution in the desugarer

+Solving may produce top-level unlifted coercions.
+Of course, we can't have top-level unlifted things.
+So, the desugarer inlines these as it works.
+This causes *a lot* of line changes, but it's all very straightforward.

+### `evBindsCvSubstEnv`

+There are several scenarios (in particular, in TcTyClsDecls) where we need to extract a coercion substitution from a `Bag EvBind`.
+This happens when we don't have a convenient place to bind coercion variables.

 ### Unboxed tuples are more parameterized